ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

-# Jenkins CI-CD Terraform K8s
+# Jenkins CI/CD Terraform K8s

 # Outline of Solution

-In this guide we will use Jenkins to attain full ci-cd integration for our pipeline for a sample webpage app using k8s and terraform.
+In this guide we will use Jenkins to attain full CI/CD integration for our pipeline for a sample webpage app using Kubernetes (k8s) and Terraform.
 We will perform this on a CentOS-7 machine, and we recommend at least 1 vCPU (jenkins tends to crash on smaller machines).
-Our cloud provider of choice will be Google Cloud Platform.
+Our cloud provider of choice will be Google Cloud Platform; for this guide we assume basic knowledge of GCP, including how to create service accounts.

 We will first create a master node.
-On the master node we will install terraform to help spin up a cluster of nodes.
-We will then fetch the credentials for our cluster which will allow us to interact with the cluster using ```kubectl``` commands.
+On the master node we will install Terraform to help spin up a cluster of nodes.
+We will then download Kubectl (Kubernetes functionality) and fetch the credentials for our cluster which will allow us to interact with the cluster using ```kubectl``` commands.
 Next, we will containerize a web appllication using Docker and deploy this containerized application on to one of the cluster nodes by again using ```kubectl``` commands.

 Also, on our master node is a jenkins controller that waits for commit requests from Github.
 On each commit, the deployment on the cluster node is updated, thereby permitting continuous deployment of changes.

 ## 0. Create a services account

-Create a master node.
-Create a services account and copy the .json key into ```~/creds/serviceaccount.json``` on the master node.
+In GCP compute engine, create a master node.
+Next, create a services account with owner permissions and copy the .json key into ```~/creds/serviceaccount.json``` on the master node.

 ## 1. Configure master node

-Configure the firewalls to pass in http traffic and jenkins on port ```8080```.
+Configure the firewalls on the master node to pass in http traffic on port ```80``` and jenkins on port ```8080```.

 ## 2. Install prerequisite plugins